Corbin Carroll Preview, Player Props: Diamondbacks vs. Dodgers

-Corbin Carroll -- batting .406 in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Los Angeles Dodgers, with Bobby Miller on the mound, on August 28 at 10:10 PM ET.
+On Tuesday, Corbin Carroll (.475 on-base percentage in past 10 games, 112 points above season-long percentage) and the Arizona Diamondbacks face the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
+First pitch is at 10:10 PM ET.

-In his last appearance, he had two hits (going 2-for-3 with a triple) against the Reds.
+He had a hitless showing in his previous game (0-for-4) against the Dodgers.

 Corbin Carroll Game Info & Props vs. the Dodgers